-Here’s a cake that showcases the flavors and smells of Christmas.
+Here’s an apple spice cake that showcases the flavors and smells of Christmas.
 This three-layer extravaganza has a touch of molasses and shredded apple to keep it moist.
 As the cake bakes, it fills the house with a fragrance that beats the most expensive holiday-scented candle.

 Many amateur cooks are intimidated by just thinking about making a cake that doesn’t come from a box.
 Yes, it takes extra time, but it isn’t hard.
 Just follow the steps outlined below.
 I say, if you want to make an impression, bring on a tall, showy homemade cake.
 Your friends will be talking about it long after the party is over.–Rebecca Rather

 - Quick Glance

 - For the apple spice cake

 - 1 1/2 cups unsalted butter, at room temperature

 - 3 cups granulated sugar